yamaceay/raggie/README.md

 This project requires Python 3.12.
 Ensure you have the correct version installed.

-## Output

-The trained model and related configurations are saved per default in the `output` directory.
-This includes:
-- Model weights (`model.safetensors`)
-- Tokenizer configuration (`tokenizer.json`, `vocab.txt`)
-- Additional metadata files.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.